 But some bacteria are harmful and can cause illness by invading the human body, multiplying, and interfering with normal bodily processes.
 Antibiotics are effective against bacteria because they work to kill these living organisms by stopping their growth and reproduction.

 - Viruses, on the other hand, are not alive and cannot exist on their own — they are particles containing genetic material wrapped in a protein coat.
-Viruses "live," grow, and reproduce only after they've invaded other living cells.
+Viruses grow and reproduce only after they've invaded other living cells.

-Some viruses may be fought off by the body's immune system before they cause illness, but others (colds, for example) must simply run their course.
-Viruses do not respond to antibiotics at all.
+The body's immune system can fight off some viruses before they cause illness, but others (colds, for example) must simply run their course.
+Antibiotics do not work against viruses.

 Why It's Harmful to Overuse Them

-Taking antibiotics for colds and other viral illnesses not only won't work, but also has a dangerous side effect: over time, this practice helps create bacteria that have become more of a challenge to kill.
+Taking antibiotics for colds and other viral illnesses not only won't work, but it can also have dangerous side effects — over time, this practice actually helps create bacteria that are harder to kill.

-Frequent and inappropriate use of antibiotics can cause bacteria or other microbes to resist the effects of antibiotic treatment.
+Frequent and inappropriate use of antibiotics can cause bacteria or other microbes to change so antibiotics don’t work against them.
 This is called bacterial resistance or antibiotic resistance.
 Treating these resistant bacteria requires higher doses of medicine or stronger antibiotics.
-Because of antibiotic overuse, certain bacteria have become resistant to some of the most powerful antibiotics available today.
+Because of antibiotic overuse, certain bacteria have become resistant to even the most powerful antibiotics available today.

 Antibiotic resistance is a widespread problem, and one that the Centers for Disease Control and Prevention (CDC) calls "one of the world's most pressing public health problems."
-Bacteria that were once highly responsive to antibiotics have become increasingly resistant.
+Bacteria that were once highly responsive to antibiotics have become more and more resistant.
 Among those that are becoming harder to treat are pneumococcal infections (which cause pneumonia, ear infections, sinus infections, and meningitis), skin infections, and tuberculosis.